iSPIRT/OCEN-Documentation/docs/9-loan_journey/7-partner_apis.md

 # Stage: Partner APIs

+These APIs are used by the Lender / LA to communicate with other participants - Derived Data Partners, KYC Partner, Disbursement Partner and Collections Partner.

 ## Derived Data Partner APIs
 Lender to fetch schema and data from a derived data partner.